Code-Institute-Submissions/hillview-north-belfast/README.md

 </ol>

-### Functionality
+### Design Approach and Functionality
 <ul>
-<li>The website consists of seven pages, all accessible from the home page which
+<li>The website consists of seven pages, all of which are directly accessible from the home page which
-doubles as navigation (reachable through fixed 'Back' and 'Home' icons)</li>
+doubles up as a site navigation (reachable on every page  through fixed floating 'Back' and 'Home' icons)</li>

+<li>All information is accessible within three user clicks</li>

-<li>Information is presented in progressively in larger amounts, accessible at the
+<li>Information is presented in progressively larger amounts, accessible at the
 searcher's discretion (reachable through a) modals, b) links, c) Resources page)</li>

-<li>Information provided through a wide range of forms (website synopsis, article and
+<li>Information is provided through a wide range of forms (introductory synopsis, links to articles
-video links, donwloadable documents and audio files)</li>

-<li>Action is channeled through the development of social meda support (a call-out
-for followers and twitter profile picture change to campaign logo)</li>
+in external publications, embedded youtube videos, audio donwloads of relevant media interviews and downloadable freedom of information documents and campaign materials, reports and inforgraphs</li>

+<li>Users are encouraged to take action through a number of small but useful avenues:
+following the campaign's social meda outlets support, adaopting the campaign logo as user's twitter profile image, and getting in touch with campaign organisers to provide or access information related to housing inequality</li>

-<li>'Contact Us' page provides direct email service to reach campaign organisers</li>
+<li>A 'Contact Us' page provides direct email service to reach campaign organisers</li>

-<li>Large fonts & sections, color-coded navigation with hovers used to create an
+<li>Large fonts & imagery are used to convey the campaign message with simplicity and clarity
-informative and enjoyable experience</li>
+while a quality UX</li>

+<li>The website is to function as a temporary landing page for the <a href='https://www.pprproject.org'>
+PPR organisation</a> and a 'pop-up' landing alert is used on the Home Page to enable users to proceed directly to PPR's home site.</li>

 </ul>

 ### Technologies
-Boostrap
-Emailjs
-Youtube
+<p>The website is coded primarily in HTML5 and CSS languages (including usage of the
+Bootstrap Framework)</p>
+<p>The email functionality embedded into the Contact Us page is provided through the
+<a href="https://www.emailjs.com">EmailJS</a> service.</p>
+<p>Javascript jQuery is employed to handle the 'pop-up' landing alert on the Home Page.</p>